edwardsgm/flexbox-layout-examples/README.md

 # Flexbox Layout Examples

-Learning the basics of flebox.
+Learning the basics of flexbox.